Tony Barron

-Anthony Dirk Barron (born August 17, 1966) is a former Major League Baseball player.
+Anthony Dirk Barron (born August 17, 1966) is an American former Major League Baseball player.
 Drafted by the Los Angeles Dodgers in the 7th round of the 1987 Major League Baseball draft.
 Barron played for the Montreal Expos in 1995 as a replacement player.
 He made the full roster the next season to play the following year in 1996, and later the Philadelphia Phillies in 1997.